evan-ting/evan-ting/README.md

-# Heyo everyone, I'm Evan! 😎
+# Hey Everyone, I'm Evan! 😎

 I'm a Software Engineering student 🖥️⌨️🖱️ at the University of Otago, New Zealand.
 I was the Team Lead of my software team for a group project.